 If you’re based in Sorrento and are interested in visiting Capri as a day trip, then follow these options in order to reach the island!

-If you’re staying in Sorrento and hope to enjoy a day trip to Capri from Sorrento, there are also great options for guided tours if you prefer to not visit independently.
+If you’re staying in Sorrento and hope to enjoy a day trip to Capri from Sorrento, there are also great options for Capri tours with a guide if you prefer to not visit independently.

 A traditional Caprese salad or sandwich lunch is also included as well as 4 hours to then spend independently on the island as you wish.

-Another option is this full-day Capri day trip from Sorrento, which includes accommodation pick up and drop off.
+Another option is this full-day tour from Sorrento, which includes accommodation pick up and drop off.
 On departure, you’ll take a boat ride past the rugged Sorrentinian peninsula, the Villa Pollio Felix, (the most important Roman archaeological site in Sorrento), and then past Massa Lubrense.

 Once arriving you have the option of taking part in a tour of the island at an additional cost or exploring on your own.
 After the visit to Capri, there is then a one-hour tour around the island with an expert acquainting you and informing you on the area before heading back to Sorrento.

-If a day in Capri spent independently is what you prefer, you’ll need to know the ferry options for transportation to the island.
-From Sorrento to Capri it only takes about 20-30 minutes by ferry but tickets cost a bit higher than from Naples, at about 18-21 euros depending on the ferry that you take.
+If a day in Capri spent independently is what you prefer, you can take the ferry to Capri.
+From Sorrento to Capri it only takes about 20-30 minutes by ferry but tickets cost a bit higher than from Naples depending on the ferry that you take.

 Ferries depart just about every 15 minutes and leave from the port of Marina Piccola which is close to the town center of Sorrento.

 If you’re looking to save some money on your trip but have your eye set on Capri, consider going from Naples to Capri rather than from Sorrento.
-You can view schedules and book tickets here.
+You can view ferry schedules here.

 Positano to Capri Day Trip